mhenstell/mhenstell.github.io/projects/_posts/2016-03-05-death-&-taxis.md

 <!--break-->

 Death & Taxis is a small Art Car (Mutant Vehicle) that I'm in the process of making for exhibition at regional festivals, culminating at Burning Man 2016.
 DnT is being built by-hand, from scratch, with a welded steel chassis and a CNC-milled, upholstered wooden coffin (more like a couch) for carrying a driver and up to three passengers.
 I spent approximately three months designing and modeling DnT before beginning construction in January, and I intend to have the vehicle (or at least the first iteration) done and throughly tested by the end of May 2016.
-At the present time, I hope to exhibit DnT at [Figment NYC](http://newyork.figmentproject.org/), [Disorient Country Club](http://wiki.disorient.info/index.php?title=Country_Club), and hopefully [Burning Man 2016](http://burningman.org/).
+I hope to exhibit DnT at [Disorient Country Club](http://wiki.disorient.info/index.php?title=Country_Club) on Memorial Day weekend.
+DnT was accepted by the [Burning Man](http://burningman.org/) DMV for 2016, so keep an eye out for me on the playa this year.

 More technical details of the project will be posted soon.
 I will update below as I make progress on the DnT.